Anello-Photonics/docs-A1/docs/setup_troubleshooting.rst

     sudo <path to python> user_program.py

-On Windows, the firewall can block communication on UDP ports.
-When this issue happens, you can connect by UDP in user_program.py and read/write configurations, but the logs and monitor are empty.

-To fix:

-1. In Windows start menu, search "firewall", then click "Firewall & network protection"
-2. Click "Allow an app through firewall"
-3. In the popup: click "Change Settings"
-4. Scroll down to see if "Python" is in the list.
-If not, click "allow another app" -> "Browse" and select your python.exe
-5. Check the "public" and "private" boxes for Python, then click "ok".

 If you have multiple Python versions installed, ensure firewall lists the version you use to run user_program.